heroku-examples/java-spring-12factor/presentation.md

     *   Fine-tuning  via `application.properties` if specific needs arise e.g. `spring.datasource.hikari.maximum-pool-size`.

 <!--
-"Finally, a crucial aspect of using backing services, especially databases, is **Connection Pooling**.
-Opening and closing database connections is expensive."

-"Spring Boot handles this automatically for JDBC connections.
+Finally, a crucial aspect of using backing services, especially databases, is **Connection Pooling**.
+Opening and closing database connections is expensive.
+Spring Boot handles this automatically for JDBC connections.
 It defaults to **HikariCP**, which is a very fast and efficient connection pool.
-This means your application will maintain a pool of ready-to-use database connections, significantly improving performance by avoiding the overhead of establishing a new connection for every database interaction."

-"In most cases, you don't need to configure anything manually; Spring Boot's defaults for HikariCP are sensible.
-However, if you need to fine-tune aspects like the maximum pool size or connection timeout, you can do so through properties in your `application.properties` file."

-"So, in essence, Spring Boot's auto-configuration, robust support for externalized configuration, high-level abstractions like Spring Data, and automatic connection pooling make adhering to the 'Backing Services as Attached Resources' principle incredibly straightforward."
+This means your application will maintain a pool of ready-to-use database connections, significantly improving performance by avoiding the overhead of establishing a new connection for every database interaction.
+In most cases, you don't need to configure anything manually; Spring Boot's defaults for HikariCP are sensible.
+However, if you need to fine-tune aspects like the maximum pool size or connection timeout, you can do so through properties in your `application.properties` file.
+So, in essence, Spring Boot's auto-configuration, robust support for externalized configuration, high-level abstractions like Spring Data, and automatic connection pooling make adhering to the 'Backing Services as Attached Resources' principle incredibly straightforward.
 -->

 ---